Mermaid Theatre: History

 Gomba Holdings, a property company owned by Ugandan Asian businessman Abdul Shamji and his family, which claimed to have interests in the Garrick and Duchess theatres as well as Wembley Stadium, bought the theatre in the mid-1980s in the hope of redeveloping the Puddle Dock site.
-Bernard Miles' tenure as honorary artistic advisor was abruptly terminated and the theatre's importance declined.
+Bernard Miles' tenure as honorary artistic advisor was terminated and the theatre's importance declined.
 In 1989, Abdul Shamji was sentenced to 15 months in prison over his involvement in the Johnson Matthey bank collapse.
 Josephine Wilson died in 1990 and Bernard (by then Lord) Miles died in 1991, financially destitute.

 Marc Sinden was appointed artistic director in 1993, opening the Bernard Miles Studio as a second performance area, but left the next year.
-Actor Roy Marsden and Vanessa Ford took over the running of the theatre for a few months prior to its eventual closure and the termination of the Shamji family's ownership.

 After a further change of ownership the theatre was slated for demolition in 2002 as part of redevelopment plans.
-Already it had fallen into disuse, the buildings being used more often as a conference centre than a theatre.
+It had fallen into disuse, the buildings being used more often as a conference centre than a theatre.
 A preservation campaign by actors and other supporters attempted to reverse the decision.
 In April 2003 Ken Livingstone, the Mayor of London, ordered the council to block the demolition.
-As of March 2005 new plans had been submitted for the redevelopment of the site.
-Nothing materialised and the building continued to operate primarily as a conference centre.
-The BBC Concert Orchestra used it for occasional concerts, and the BBC recorded a popular weekly radio show, Friday Night is Music Night that showcased musicians such as the violinist Nigel Kennedy and singer Josh Groban.
-In 2006, music duo Pet Shop Boys played a mid-length set accompanied by the BBC Concert Orchestra and special guests including Robbie Williams, Francis Barber and Rufus Wainwright which was musically directed by Trevor Horn.
-The show was documented on the audio release entitled Concrete.
+The BBC Concert Orchestra used it for occasional concerts, and the BBC recorded a weekly radio show, Friday Night Is Music Night, which showcased musicians such as the violinist Nigel Kennedy and singer Josh Groban.

 Loss of theatre status, and redevelopment plans

-In September 2008, the Corporation of London City Planning Committee, against the advice of the Theatres Trust and noted actors, producers and artistic directors, granted a certificate that stripped the former playhouse of its theatre status.
-The move may save the developer £6 million worth of Section 106 funding which it had previously agreed to pay in lieu if it closed the 600-seat Mermaid; the company could be released from the obligation because no theatrical productions have taken place for more than ten years.
+In September 2008, the Corporation of London City Planning Committee, against the advice of the Theatres Trust and various actors, producers and artistic directors, granted a certificate that stripped the former playhouse of its theatre status.
+The move may save the developer £6 million worth of Section 106 funding, which it had previously agreed to pay in lieu if it closed the 600-seat Mermaid; the company could be released from the obligation because no theatrical productions have taken place for more than ten years.
 The existing plans would see the Puddle Dock building converted into a conference centre and fitness suite, plus offices, a nightclub and retail and restaurant space.
 Campaigners were concerned that the entire building might be demolished.
-The former chairman of the Save London's Theatres Campaign, John Levitt, called the decision “a tragedy” and “sheer meanness”.
+The former chairman of the Save London's Theatres Campaign, John Levitt, called the decision "a tragedy" and "sheer meanness".

-In 2021, the Mermaid Theatre still exists as a conference centre, called The Mermaid London.
+In 2021, the Mermaid Theatre exists as a conference centre, called The Mermaid London.